Reshaping Canine Coexistence Narratives in India

 In this context, ROH-Indies is collaborating with Socratus and Samayu with the aim of reshaping the character of public debate and policy, targeting two main sets of actors: the media; key elite actors in urban and rural development, public health, animal welfare, and wildlife conservation.
 Through a program of media engagement activities, and deliberative forums with policy actors, on street dogs and health in India, our goal will be to cultivate a shift away from polarized positions and reactionary solutions, enabling public and policy debates rooted in better understandings of people-dog socio-ecologies, and more considered engagement with health measures that are tailored to the socio-cultural and socio-ecological contexts.

-Our first stakeholder convening on the theme of ‘Human-Dog Conflict: Navigating a field of polarized narratives’ is scheduled for the 22nd February 2024 and will bring together experts from the fields of behavioral ecology, community engagement, canine behavior, public health, and urban ecology.
+Event 1: Stakeholder convening: ‘Human-Dog Conflict: Navigating a field of polarized narratives’; 22nd February 2024; with experts from behavioral ecology, community engagement, canine behavior, public health, and urban ecology.

 This activity is supported by Dogs Trust Worldwide